The cost to open an urgent care varies based on market, goals, and available resources.

 Starting up an urgent care begins with research, followed by careful planning and development, and finally, a leap of faith.

-You can make that leap feel a little more secure when you make decisions based on good information and have adequate funding to put your plans in motion.
+You can make that leap less scary when you make decisions based on good information and have adequate funding to put your plans in motion.

-But how much money will you need to get started and stay in operation during those critical early days while your accounts receivables is maturing?
-That depends on a number of variables like location, size, and your real estate arrangement.
+But how much money will you need to get started and stay in operation during those critical early days while your accounts receivables are maturing?
+That depends on important variables like location, size, and your real estate arrangement.

 Prime real estate may be easy to spot, but it’s not always easy to come by.
 Whether you’re planning to buy, build, or lease clinical space, opening your urgent care in the right location is crucial.
 Highly visible, high-traffic, easily accessible retail space may require a bigger initial budget, but in the long run, it may pay off with a greater flow of patients.